gvlima/gvlima/README.md

 ### Hello there! 👋

-I'm a software engineer working with backend and Java development, passionate about algorithms and data structures and I really enjoy building projects that will make people's lives better.
+I'm a software engineer working with Java development, passionate about algorithms and data structures and I really enjoy building projects that will make people's lives better.

 I currently learning Go and Python.